mlmaster1995/UrbanSound-Classification_CNN_RNN/README.md

 from the raw data processing to final deep learning model construction including CNN, RNN, Transfer Learning and Functional API, etc.

 ### Dataset
-Due to the large size of the dataset, I cannot upload it to the github repo. but the dataset could be downloaded from this [link](https://urbansounddataset.weebly.com/urbansound8k.html).
+Due to the large size of the dataset, it could not be uploaded to git repo.
+The original dataset could be downloaded from this [link](https://urbansounddataset.weebly.com/urbansound8k.html).
 The dataset has 8732 audio files of urban sounds in .wav format and all stats information of the dataset is saved a meta-data file named as "UrbanSound8K.csv".
 This csv file is also the entry point of the data preprocessing in the notebook.